30. Inflation Rate Laffer Curves#

 • there is a unique equilibrium path associated with “plausible” statements about how reductions in government deficits affect a stationary inflation rate

-As in this lecture Money Financed Government Deficits and Price Levels, on grounds of plausibility, we again recommend selecting the unique equilibrium that converges to the lower stationary inflation tax rate.
+As in Money Financed Government Deficits and Price Levels, on grounds of plausibility, we again recommend selecting the unique equilibrium that converges to the lower stationary inflation tax rate.

-As we shall see, we accepting this recommendation is a key ingredient of outcomes of the “unpleasant arithmetic” that we describe in lecture Unpleasant Monetarist Arithmetic.
+As we shall see, we accepting this recommendation is a key ingredient of outcomes of the “unpleasant arithmetic” that we describe in Some Unpleasant Monetarist Arithmetic.